go-qml/qml/README.md

 Set the following environment variables:

-* CFLAGS         Add Qt include path
+* CFLAGS         Add Qt include path and the path of the subfolder 'QtCore\5.X.X\QtCore' under the include folder, replaced with your Qt version.
 * LIBRARY_PATH   Add Qt lib path
 * PATH           And Qt binary path